1939 Amateur World Series

 The 1939 Amateur World Series was the second Amateur World Series (AWS), an international men's amateur baseball tournament.
 The tournament was sanctioned by the International Baseball Federation (which titled it the Baseball World Cup as of the 1988 tournament).
 Great Britain did not defend the AWS title it had won in the inaugural event the previous year.
 The tournament took place, for the first time, in Cuba.
 It was contested by the national teams of Cuba, Nicaragua and the United States, playing six games each from August 12 through August 26.
 Cuba won its first AWS title – the first of what would be a record 26 titles by the time the series ended in 2011, 22 more titles than the next closest nation.

+Participants

+The second Amateur World Series was announced on June 11, 1939.
+In addition to the United States and Great Britain, which had participated in the inaugural tournament held the previous year, the International Baseball Federation (IBF) hope to increase the visibility of the tournament by inviting thirteen other countries, all of them in the Western Hemisphere.
+However, only two federations accepted, those of Cuba and Nicaragua; Great Britain, the defending champions, declined for the sake of their domestic league, which began in August of that year.
+IBF president Leslie Mann was particularly disappointed by Britain's exit from the tournament; they would not return until the 2009 Baseball World Cup.